 The possibility that all of these criminals would be set free should amnesty be enacted has been decried by survivors and the victims' families.
 "The total amnesty violates our right, and that of the Guatemalan people, to justice and the truth.
 It would thwart the hopes of victims to have a little peace in our souls," Lucrecia Molina Theissen, the eldest sibling of Marco Antonio Molina Theissen, told the Guardian.
 Michelle Bachelet, the UN Human Rights Commissioner, condemned the move as a "drastic step backwards for the rule of law and victims' rights."

-The revanchist spirit against the Guatemalan people of
+The revanchist spirit against the Guatemalan

 proposed reform is exacerbated by the bill's provision to enable